 Our work raises several interesting questions.
-While Theorems \hyperref[MainThm]{\ref*{MainThm}} and \hyperref[MUThm]{\ref*{MUThm}} provide upper bounds on the coherence of multiplicative structures on $BP$ that are functions of $p$, the best known lower bounds \cite{E4} and \cite{E2MU}, which state that $BP$ is an $E_4$-algebra and admits an $E_2$ orientation $MU \to BP$, do not depend on the prime $p$.
+While Theorems \hyperref[MainThm]{\ref*{MainThm}} and \hyperref[MUThm]{\ref*{MUThm}} provide upper bounds on the coherence of multiplicative structures on $\mathrm{BP}$ that are functions of $p$, the best known lower bounds \cite{E4}, which state that $\mathrm{BP}$ is an $\mathbb{E}_4$-algebra and admits an $\mathbb{E}_4$ orientation $\mathrm{MU} \to \mathrm{BP}$, do not depend on the prime $p$.
 So one is led to ask whether these coherence bounds are independent of $p$.

-\begin{question} Let $\coh_{BP} (p)$ denote the largest integer $n$ such that the $p$-primary $BP$ admits the structure of an $E_n$ ring spectrum.
-Is $\coh_{BP} (p)$ constant in $p$?
+\begin{question} Let $\coh_{\mathrm{BP}} (p)$ denote the largest integer $n$ such that the $p$-primary $\mathrm{BP}$ admits the structure of an $\mathbb{E}_n$ ring spectrum.
+Is $\coh_{\mathrm{BP}} (p)$ constant in $p$?
 If not, how does it vary with $p$? \end{question}

-In another direction, we may ask about $E_\infty$ structures on the truncated Brown-Peterson spectra $BP\<n\>$.
-While Theorem \hyperref[MainThm]{\ref*{MainThm}} rules out the possibility of such structures for $n \geq 4$, the only known positive results state that $BP\<1\>$ always admits an $E_\infty$ structure (since it is the Adams summand) and that $BP\<2\>$ admits an $E_\infty$ structure at the primes $2$ and $3$ \cite{HL} \cite{LN}.
+In another direction, we may ask about $\mathbb{E}_\infty$ structures on the truncated Brown-Peterson spectra $\mathrm{BP}\<n\>$.
+While Theorem \hyperref[MainThm]{\ref*{MainThm}} rules out the possibility of such structures for $n \geq 4$, the only known positive results state that $\mathrm{BP}\<1\>$ always admits an $\mathbb{E}_\infty$ structure (since it is the Adams summand) and that $\mathrm{BP}\<2\>$ admits an $\mathbb{E}_\infty$ structure at the primes $2$ and $3$ \cite{HL,LN}.
 What about the remaining cases?

-\begin{question} At which of the primes $p \geq 5$ does the height $2$ truncated Brown-Peterson spectrum $BP\<2\>$ admit an $E_\infty$ multiplication? \end{question}
+\begin{question} At which of the primes $p \geq 5$ does the height $2$ truncated Brown-Peterson spectrum $\mathrm{BP}\<2\>$ admit an $\mathbb{E}_\infty$ multiplication? \end{question}

-\begin{question} At which primes does the height $3$ truncated Brown-Peterson spectrum $BP\<3\>$ admit an $E_\infty$ multiplication? \end{question}
+\begin{question} At which primes does the height $3$ truncated Brown-Peterson spectrum $\mathrm{BP}\<3\>$ admit an $\mathbb{E}_\infty$ multiplication? \end{question}

-The author expects the answer to \Cref{BP2Q} to be that $BP\<2\>$ does admit an $E_\infty$ multiplication at all primes, and expects the answer to \Cref{BP3Q} to be that at all primes $BP\<3\>$ does not admit an $E_\infty$ multiplication.

-\begin{rmk} The above questions are not quite well-defined: there are many generalized truncated Brown-Peterson spectra $BP\<n\>$ which are no a priori equivalent.
-However, Angeltveit and Lind \cite{addBPn} have shown that all choices of $BP\<n\>$ are equivalent after $p$-completion, so that \Cref{BP2Q} and \Cref{BP3Q} are well-defined after $p$-completion. \end{rmk}
+\begin{rmk} The above questions are not quite well-defined: there are many generalized truncated Brown-Peterson spectra $\mathrm{BP}\<n\>$ which are not a priori equivalent.
+However, Angeltveit and Lind \cite{addBPn} have shown that all choices of $\mathrm{BP}\<n\>$ are equivalent as spectra after $p$-completion, so that \Cref{BP2Q} and \Cref{BP3Q} are well-defined after $p$-completion. \end{rmk}